nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 The main idea of splitting the dataset into a validation set is to prevent our model from overfitting i.e., the model becomes really good at classifying the samples in the training set but cannot generalize and make accurate classifications on the data it has not seen before.

 The test set is a separate set of data used to test the model after completing the training.

+The project was divided in two main part.
+The first one focused on the use of machine learning algoritms, and the second one instead has inside the implementation of a neural network model.

 ### ML model comparison <a name="MLmodelcomparison"></a>
 The models utilized were the following: